-The Roblox [13] platform allows anyone to create shared, immersive, 3D experiences.
-At the time of writing, there are approximately 20 million experiences available on Roblox, created by 8 million developers.
-Roblox creators are often young, for example there are over 200 Roblox kids' coding camps in 65 countries listed at [12].
-The Luau programming language [11] is the scripting language used by developers of Roblox experiences.
-Luau is derived from the Lua programming language [5], with additional capabilities, including a type inference engine.
+The Roblox [15] platform allows anyone to create shared, immersive, 3D experiences.
+As of July 2021, there are approximately 20 million experiences available on Roblox, created by 8 million developers.
+Roblox creators are often young: there are over 200 Roblox kids' coding camps in 65 countries listed by the company as education resources [14].
+The Luau programming language [13] is the scripting language used by creators of Roblox experiences.
+Luau is derived from the Lua programming language [7], with additional capabilities, including a type inference engine.